angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 1. Open the `app.component.html` file and delete all its content.
 2. Add `<h1>{{title}} app is running!</h1>` instead
-3. Open the `app.component.spec.ts` file and change the test to expect `Hello, product-app` as the `h1` content...
+3. Open the `app.component.spec.ts` file and change the test to expect correct string based on our latest change as the `h1` content...
 4. Try to run tests using `npm test`